Son of Lassie: Production

 Produced under the working title, Laddie, Son of Lassie, the film originally had Elsa Lanchester playing the role of the adult Priscilla.
 Shortly after filming began, June Lockhart took over the role.
-It was the first movie filmed using the Technicolor Monobook method.
+It was the first movie filmed using the Technicolor monopack method.

-Principal filming took place from May 22 to mid-November 1944, in various locations throughout western Canada, including Vancouver Island and Christopher Point in British Columbia and Banff National Park in Alberta.
-Other locations included Jackson Hole, Wyoming and Los Angeles in the United States.
+Principal filming began May 22, 1944 and ended in mid-November at the Metro-Goldwyn-Mayer studios in Culver City, California.
+Location shooting also took place in Jackson Hole, Wyoming and various locations throughout western Canada, including Vancouver Island and Christopher Point in British Columbia and Banff National Park in Alberta.

 The wartime airfield scenes were shot at the air base at Patricia Bay which is now Victoria International Airport.
 The aircraft used included Curtiss P-40 Warhawk fighters, Bristol Bolingbroke and Lockheed Ventura bombers of the Royal Canadian Air Force.

 According to The Hollywood Reporter, John Charles Reed sued MGM in October 1947 for plagiarism, claiming the film script was based on his 1943 story "Candy".
 The jury disagreed and the suit was dismissed.

 Son of Lassie reportedly popularized the name "Lad" for male dogs.
 Pal, the original male collie who played Lassie in Lassie Come Home (1943) played Laddie.
 A 20-year-old June Lockhart, whose screen career had consisted of bit parts, had a more meaningful connection to the iconic Lassie story when in 1958, she took on the role of Ruth Martin, who adopts orphan Timmy (Jon Provost) in the long-running TV series Lassie.